 I founded Welcome Group Consulting, as the alternative was something very different.
 Companies that focused on profit, not the people it claimed to serve.
 The Welcome Group is a full-service relocation & integration company that focuses on the individual.

 Because of my struggles, I have gathered the best consultants in the field to make sure that no-one needs experience the struggles that I and my friends did.
 That is also why when Studieskolen approached Welcome Group Consulting to introduce the new range of accompanying spouse courses I felt compelled to support.

 New Year – New You!

-Join us – on January 7th, 2019, for the Studieskolen Spouse Connect course start.
+Join us – on January 13th, 2019, for the Fast Track to your next job – 5 day course.
 For those lucky enough to be a part of it (there is limited space for only 8 per course), then a welcoming environment shared by others in a similar situation awaits.

-Studieskolen, with over 40 years experience of teaching language, has now devised a course that offers language and culture, networking events and career coaching, and Welcome Group Consulting is proud to support them.
-With a focus on culture and language (yet still attaining an A1 equivalent qualification), understanding the ‘why’ is almost as important as understanding the words spoken.
+Welcome Group Consulting, with over 17 years experience of operations management & recruitment, has now devised a course that offers employability, culture, networking events and career coaching.
+With a focus on culture and employability, understanding the ‘why’ is almost as important as understanding the ho two communicate.

 Naturally, you will meet others in the same situation as yourself.
 Perhaps new to Denmark, perhaps not.
 But all will have atleast some things in common.

 I have been there myself and that is maybe also why I am cardinal in collecting the best in the branch, offering the best of the best to those that are new to Denmark.